-The kitchen was added in 1778.
+The kitchen was added between 1778 - 1780.
 The original kitchen was in the basement.
-Food would be passed up into a closet in the dinning room for serving.
-This was clumsy and the heat and smoke would have been bothersome to servants and family.
-The new kitchen was built to be spacious.
-The rooms above the kitchen were probably sleeping quarters for some of the Schuyler slaves.
-In addition to the large fireplace, there are deep reproduction ovens outside for baking bread.
-Above the restored fireplace are a number of items used in a colonial kitchen including an unusual brass and metal meat scale made by Clarenback & Kneip in England in the The andirons are from the Schuyler family and one of the 1770's. large cranes for holding pots in the fire was found on the grounds and is said to have come from the house the British burned.
+Food would be passed up through a trap door in the closet in the dining room for serving.
+This was clumsy and the heat and smoke would have been bothersome to servants and The new kitchen was built to be spacious.
+The rooms above the kitchen were probably sleeping quarters for some of the Schuyler servants.
+The slaves were quartered outside the main In addition to the large fireplace, there are deep reproduction ovens outside for baking bread.
+Above the restored fireplace are a number of items used in a colonial kitchen including an unusual brass and metal meat scale made by Clarenback & Kneip in England in the 1770's.
+The andirons are from the Schuyler family and one of the large cranes for holding pots in the fire, leaning on the fireplace, was found in the woods behind the house on the grounds and is thought to have come from the house the British burned.

-The corner cupboard was made in the mid 1700's.
+The corner cupboard was made in Vermont in the mid 1700's.
 The two large pewter plates are English.
 One was made in Manchester.
 The other by Birch & Villers, London 1775-78.
-The brown and black "slipware" pottery is of local origin and somewhat unique.
-One of the kitchen table is set for a meal with both original and reproduction plates, cups, forks, knives candlesticks as well as candle shears used to trim the wick to prevent candles from dripping.
+The brown and black "slipware" pottery is of local origin.
+One of the kitchen tables is set for a meal with both original and reproduction plates, cups, forks, knives candlesticks as well as candle shears used to trim the wick to prevent candles from dripping.

-On the large table in front of the fireplace are a number of kitchen items.
+On the large table in front of the fireplace are a number of kitchen objects.
 These are all period pieces and a few should be noted.
-A large wooden bowl and milk sieve have a carved "J.S.
+A large carved wooden bowl and milk sieve have a carved "J.S.
 1710" and belonged to Johanas Schuyler in 1710.
 Johanas Schuyler was Philip Schuyler's grandfather.
-The Salamander or waffle iron with the carved design is very similar to one used by Thomas Jefferson's cook Julian.
+The Salamander or wafer or waffering iron with the carved design is very similar to one used by Thomas Jefferson's cook Julian.

 Here in the kitchen, in addition to food preparation, candles were formed in molds or dipped, wool and flax were processed and spun.
-In one corner are flax hetchels used to break up the flax fibers.
-A flax winder as well as a spinning wheel would be usually in use.
-Herbs would be grown in the gardens and hung in the kitchen for drying and for use.
-There is also a bee keep, which would be outside.
-Honey was an important sweetener in those days.
+In one corner are flax hetchels, circa 1750's, from Slingerlands, New York, used to break up the flax fibers.
+A flax winder, circa 1772, as well as a spinning wheel would usually be in use.
+Herbs were grown in the gardens and hung in the kitchen for drying and for use.
+There is also a bee skep, which would be outside in the herb garden.
+Honey was an important sweetener in those days, and the bee's wax was a very valuable addition to any home.

 On the west wall is a gray cupboard which contains both original and reproduction tin cups, plates, forks and knives.
 On top of the cupboard are candle molds, a candle box and an assortment of knives and cleavers.
 Next to the cupboard is a cheese mold and a large reproduction perforated tin lantern.
 Perforated lanterns like this came in all sizes and with various decorative designs.
-Behind the kitchen is a restored privy or outhouse and a very large iron pot used for dying cloth.
+Behind the kitchen is a restored privy or outhouse and a very large iron pot used for dying cloth, making pot ash, pearl ash, as well as for scalding meat.

-The National Park Service and the Old Saratoga Historical Association maintain this house under a cooperative agreement and are always happy to have new suggestions and comments.
+The National Park Service and the Old Saratoga Historical Association maintain this house under a cooperative agreement and are always happy to have comments and suggestions for improving the presentation of the house.